tails618/8096-attendance-client/README.md

 # 8096-attendance-client

+**No longer used.**

-The client for the attendance app used by FRC team 8096, Cache Money.
+The client for an old attendance app used by FRC team 8096, Cache Money.

 To run locally:
 * Clone the repo